patrickpassosb/Kraken-DaD/tasks/033-moving-average-node-best-practices.md

 ### Technology & Architecture
 <!-- This is where you document your current tech stack so the AI understands your environment -->
+- **Frameworks & Versions:** TODO: List your main frameworks and versions
 - **Frameworks & Versions:** React Flow (frontend), Vite + React
 - **Language:** TypeScript
 - **Database & ORM:** None